MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 \subsection{Antibodies}

-A plasma cell is a special kind of B cells, a result of a B cell maturity process, cf. \ref{sssec:Bmat}.
-A plasma cell has neither a B cell action process (cf. \ref{sssec:Bact}), nor a B cell activation control process (cf. \ref{sssec:Bstress}).
+A plasma cell is a special kind of B cells, a result of a B cell maturity process.
+A plasma cell has neither a B cell action process, nor a B cell activation control process.
 On the other hand, it has an antibody birth and an antibody death process.
 An antibody has the same shape in the antigen lattice as the BCR of its mother plasma cell.

-Antibodies have similar action processes as B cells, but, naturally, when destroying a target, peptide of the target does not appear on an MHCII.
-The complement sub-system of the immune system is currently not represented in the model, so it is supposed that attached antibodies lead to the destruction of the targeted antigen with certain probabilities.
+Antibodies have similar action processes as B cells, but, naturally, when tagging a target, peptide of the target does not appear on an MHCII.
+The complement sub-system of the immune system is currently not represented in the model, so it is supposed that when an antigen is tagged by an antibody, it leads to the destruction of the targeted antigen with a certain probability.